akki2825/akkikek.github.io/_pages/about.md

 ### Sports

 - A chess hobbyist (part of School and College team).
-- Occationally plays Cricket and Badminton.
+- Occasionally plays Cricket and Badminton.

 ### Social